: O, wonder!

 - Novice tennis player Eiichirou has to learn the basics of the sport in Baby Steps.

-- In the anime Haibane Renmei, Rakka acts as the Naive Newcomer, appearing in the Haibane's world and having to have everything explained to her by the seasoned residents.
+- In Haibane Renmei, Rakka acts as the Naive Newcomer, appearing in the Haibane's world and having to have everything explained to her by the seasoned residents.

 - Keiichi in Higurashi no Naku Koro ni is played as this in the first time loop, but in later ones it seems like he knows more about Hinamizawa.